cs1302uga/cs1302-tutorials/maven.md

    you did for API documentation websites created using the Javadoc tool in the past.

-1. In some of the exemples above, we walked you through how to run a driver class after compiling for packaging the project.
+1. In some of the examples above, we walked you through how to run a driver class after compiling for packaging the project.
 There is also a way to run a driver class driectly using Maven using the `exec:java` phase: